-Delegator: Local Government

-Express Power to Local Government Act 1995:

-Delegate: s 5.42 Delegation of some powers or duties to the CEO.

-s 5.43 Limitations on delegations to the CEO.

-Express Power or Local Government Act 1995:

-Duty Delegated: s 6.39(2)(b) Amend the rate record

-Delegate: Chief Executive Officer

-Function: Authority to determine any requirement to amend the rate record for the 5-years preceding the current financial year [s 6.39(2)(b)].
+Dalamatan Lacal Carrament Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
+Express Power or Local Government Act 1995: Duty Delegated: s 6.39(2)(b) Amend the rate record zary zorogaroar Delegate: Chief Executive Officer Function: Authority to determine any requirement to amend the rate record for the 5-years preceding the current financial year [s 6.39(2)(b)].
 Council Conditions on this Delegation: Delegates must comply with the requirements of s 6.40 of the Act.

-Express Power to Local Government Act 1995:

-Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other

-employees

-Sub-Delegate/s: Nil.

-CEO Conditions on Nil.

-this Sub-Delegation:

-Compliance Links: Local Government Act 1995 - s 6.40 prescribes consequential actions that may be required following a decision to amend the rate record.
-Note - Decisions under this delegation may be referred for review to the State Administrative Tribunal.
+Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other · · employees Sub-Delegate/s: Nil.
+CEO Conditions on NPI Nil. this Sub-Delegation: • • • • • • • • • • • • • • • • • • • • ■ Local Government Act 1995 - s 6.40 prescribes this Sub-Delegation: • • • • • • • • • • • • • • • • • • • • this Sub-Delegation: ■ Local Government Act 1995 - s 6.40 prescribes this Sub-Delegation: Local Government Act 1995 - s 6.40 prescribes consequential actions that may be required following a decision to amend the rate record. this Sub-Delegation: Local Government Act 1995 - s 6.40 prescribes consequential actions that may be required following a decision to amend the rate record. this Sub-Delegation: Compliance Links: Local Government Act 1995 - s 6.40 prescribes consequential actions that may be required following a decision to amend the rate record.
+Note - Decisions under this delegation may be referred for review to the State Administrative Tribunal. this Sub-Delegation: Local Government Act 1995 - s 6.40 prescribes consequential actions that may be required following a decision to amend the rate record.
+Note - Decisions under this delegation may be referred for

-Record Keeping: Delegations exercised are to be recorded in the Town's document management system.